 A good landlord makes all the difference between a smooth-sailing lessor and lessee relationship and a violent one that is pervaded with litigious dealings.
 In any case, if you are looking to rent, here are some of the tips you should keep in mind in finding a suitable landlord:

 It is expected for your landlord, to be honest with you, but finding one that is transparent enough is a dime a dozen.
 However, this characteristic is not only incredibly desirable among landlords, but it is also perhaps what is considered the most important quality they should possess.
 Before signing a contract lease, your landlord should be upfront about the details about any rental unit matter.
 Should there be things such as cell phone reception issues, temperature fluctuations, rodent infestation problems or broken utilities, they should notify you at once as there are things that might affect your decision in signing the lease.

 2.)
 A Prompt Landlord

 Promptness should go both ways.
-Of course, your landlord would expect and require you to be prompt in terms of rental payments and lease renewals.
-However, the same should be expected from them.
+Of course, your landlord would expect and require you to be prompt regarding rental payments and lease renewals.
+However, the same should be expected of them.
 The management company or your landlord should be quick to respond to maintenance calls and provide a solution in due time.
 Should your potential landlord not meet this criterion, you might want to look and shop around for another rental unit.
 Your landlord should commit to an expected time frame when it comes to addressing issues and concern that make units uninhabitable (security issues, flooding, noise, and repairs).

 4.)
 Find Flexibility